 Load balancers allow for more efficient distribution of incoming network traffic across a group of servers or resources.
 They are useful for high throughput traffic environments.
 In this blog I will show how to setup a load balancer in Azure Cloud.
-In Azure’s Load Balancer environment it’s recommended for regional non-HTTP(s) traffic.
-If […]
+Azure’s Load Balancer environment is recommended for regional non-HTTP(s) traffic.
+If you […]

 Part 1: Create Domain Controller and join Domain This video will show how to setup a domain controller in Microsoft Server 2019 and then join the domain using a Windows 10 client.
 This is demonstrated in VMware, but it will work natively on Windows 10 and Server 2019 as well.
 Requirements: A Windows […]

 Cloud services like AWS and Google Cloud provide on-demand delivery of computing power, storage, applications, and databases over the internet.
 It is a pay-as-you model that eliminates the need for most on-site infrastructure.
 Therefore, it reduces staff, space, physical security, and capital expenditure.
 Cloud computing is flexible, allows organizations to change more quickly, […]

 Malware, ransomware, phishing emails, and social engineering; all these can cost a business millions of dollars.
 With how companies and employees are rapidly adopting digital work, it is important that they protect themselves from increasingly sophisticated cybercrimes.
 In fact, since the start of COVID-19, cybercrime has increased 600% in 2020 alone.

 RIP and RIPv2 RIP stands for Routing Information Protocol.
 It is a distance-vector protocol based on hop count.
 Although RIPv1 and RIPv2 are similar, RIPv2 addresses some of the deficiencies of RIP by providing better security, supporting multicast traffic, and manual route summarization.
 In this blog, I will focus on RIPv2 as it’s […]